In my courses and guides, I teach the preparation of a baseline result before diving into spot checking algorithms.

 These are great questions, they get to the heart of why we create a baseline in the first place and the filtering power it provides.

-In this post you will learn why we create a baseline prediction result, how to create a baseline in general and for specific problem types, and how you can use it to inform you on the data you have available and the algorithms you are using.
+In this post, you will learn why we create a baseline prediction result, how to create a baseline in general and for specific problem types, and how you can use it to inform you on the data you have available and the algorithms you are using.

 Finding Data You Can Model

 When you are practicing machine learning, each problem is unique.
-You very likely have not seen it before and you cannot know what algorithms to use, what data attributes will be useful or even whether the problem can be effectively modelled.
+You very likely have not seen it before and you cannot know what algorithms to use, what data attributes will be useful or even whether the problem can be effectively modeled.

 I personally find this the most exciting time.

-If you are in this situation, you are very likely collecting the data together yourself from desperate sources and selecting attributes that you think might be valuable.
+If you are in this situation, you are very likely collecting the data together yourself from disparate sources and selecting attributes that you think might be valuable.
 Feature selection and feature engineering will be required.

-During this process you need to get some idea that the problem that you are iteratively trying to define and gather data for provides a useful base for making predictions.
+During this process, you need to get some idea that the problem that you are iteratively trying to define and gather data for provides a useful base for making predictions.

 A Useful Point For Comparison